 Attack vectors are the various areas that can be targeted by cybercriminals to breach a network; the cybercriminals look for areas of weaknesses at these attack vectors that they can use to penetrate and compromise a network.
 To ensure that your network remains fully secure, you should identify all the possible attack vectors within your network, looking for vulnerabilities that could be exploited by cybercriminals; any identified vulnerabilities should be remediated as soon as possible.
 Some potential areas of vulnerabilities that should be checked include endpoint devices, firewalls, servers, and cloud storage systems, among others.

 3) CONTROL THE USE OF PRIVILEGED ACCOUNTS

-Most users within a network have restricted accounts that limit what they have access to as well as what actions they can take; these accounts are typically set up in a manner such that employees have the minimum rights necessary to do their job.
+Most users within a network have restricted accounts that limit what they have access to as well as what actions they can take; these accounts are typically set up in a manner such that employees have the minimum rights necessary to do their jobs.
 In contrast, privileged accounts, also known as administrative accounts, can access every part of a business network.
-Privileged accounts, therefore, are prime targets for cybercriminals; with a compromised privileged account, a cybercriminal can wreak havoc to any part of a business network.
+Privileged accounts, therefore, are prime targets for cybercriminals; with a compromised privileged account, a cybercriminal can wreak havoc on any part of a business network.

 Given the extent of network access that is possible with privileged accounts, it should only be granted to very few people.
 Additionally, privileged accounts should not be used for everyday tasks; a separate restricted account should be created by account holders and used instead.